How to wire a house for low EMF

 If one cut open the cable and moved the hot and neutral wires away from each other, the magnetic field would become much stronger.
 This effect also happens if the current running on the two wires is not exactly the same.
 This is called an “unbalanced circuit,” or “net current.”

-This can happen if some of the electricity runs where it is not supposed to, such as along metal water pipes or steel airducts.
+An unbalanced circuit can happen if some of the electricity runs where it is not supposed to, such as along metal water pipes or steel airducts.
 Or even in the soil around the house.
 It can also happen if the electrician did a sloppy job wiring up the house or when doing modifications later on.
 All these problems are quite common.
-Part 2 of this article shows how to avoid many of these problems.
+Part 2 of this article shows how to avoid some of these problems.

 The book Tracing EMFs in Building Wiring and Grounding by Karl Riley is an excellent source of information about how to find, fix and avoid unbalanced circuits.
 It is highly recommended.